mondalsou/mondalsou/README.md

 - 👋 Hi, I’m  Sourav Mondal @mondalsou
-- 👀 I’m interested in machine learning using python
+-  I work as a chemiinformatics
-- 🌱 I’m currently learning SQL, R, statistical data analysis
+- 👀 I use machine learning using python
 - 💞️ I’m looking to collaborate on machine learning projects
 - 📫 How to reach me??
 Email me in souravchembwn@gmail.com